 Often disciplinary procedures will contain a provision enabling the employer to suspend an individual, with pay, while an investigation takes place into allegations of misconduct.
 However, employers should not suspend you without considering whether suspension is really necessary and without discussing the alternatives with you.
 Also, any period of suspension should be for the minimum period possible, and should be kept under review.

 You should be paid your normal wages while suspended, pending the outcome of a disciplinary, and you continue to build up holiday while suspended.

 All too often, suspension is a knee-jerk response, carried out without justification and in a humiliating way.
-Where this happens, the employer is likely to breach the implied contractual duty of trust and confidence.
-Depending on the circumstances - for example, if the employer reacts more harshly to workers of a particular race or religion than towards others suspected of the same kind of offence - their actions may amount to discrimination.
+Where this happens, the employer may well find that they have breached the implied contractual duty of trust and confidence.
+Depending on the circumstances - for example, if the employer reacts more harshly to workers of a particular race or religion than towards others suspected of the same kind of offence - their actions may also amount to discrimination.

 A poorly managed suspension can also lead to psychiatric harm.
 Make sure you access whatever support is available.
 Speak to your rep but also visit your GP if you feel anxious or distressed.
 Your employer may also offer counselling services.
 Keep a journal record in case you later decide to bring a legal claim.

 Where the disciplinary procedure is contractual, an employer that fails to follow rules in the procedure governing suspensions – for example, rules about access to colleagues or designed to prevent deskilling – will be in breach of the employment contract.

 Suspension is not the same as disciplinary action, and the Acas Code expects this to be spelled out to the employee.
 Even so, there is always stigma attached and the courts have made it clear that suspension is not a 'neutral act'.

 If you have not already done so, you should contact a representative who might accompany you to any subsequent disciplinary interview and discuss the situation.